Active Range-Gated

 Home .
 About Us .
 Executive Bios.

-Louis Demers, Vice-president
+Louis Demers, President, Co-founder

 From 1999 to 2001, Mr. Demers was first Director of Scientific Research, then Vice President, Technology at Labcal Techhnologies.
 As part of his mandate, Mr.Demers headed the development of a unique product combining fingerprint recognition, smart card, and public key infrastructure features.